 All and all, this was more bad press than the SPR cared to tolerate.
 Goodrich-Freer found her contributions there no longer appreciated and her membership ended.
 No doubt, this blow damaged her reputation as a ghost hunter and probably contributed both to her abandonment of that pursuit as well as to the dubious reputation that would come to, ahem, haunt her.

 Nonetheless, she and Crichton-Stuart, if I may coin a phrase, turned revenant into revenue.
 They penned one of the few book-length chronicles of a ghost hunt: The Alleged Haunting of B– House, published in 1899, a couple of years after all the hubbub.
 (Goodrich-Freer had previously written a briefer chronicle of the ghost hunt for Part II of an article in The Twentieth Century.)
-Furthermore, Goodrich-Freer’s chronicle of investigating Hampton Court Palace will be included in the soon-to-be-released The Victorian Ghost Hunter’s Casebook.
+Furthermore, Goodrich-Freer’s chronicle of investigating Hampton Court Palace is included in The Victorian Ghost Hunter’s Casebook.
 It’s a chronicle that reveals that — if her claims about encountering ghosts were questionable — she had many answers about late-Victorian theories explaining such encounters.

 *Some online sources name the correspondent as J. Callender Ross.
 However, I haven’t found any source from the 1890s or early 1900s confirming this.
 I would be very glad to learn how the exposé writer was identified as Ross.